-7. How Light Direction Emphasise Different Cupcake Textures
+7. Emphasise Different Textures with Lighting

-That leaves side lighting, backlighting, and side-backlighting.
+This leaves us with side lighting, backlighting, and side-backlighting.

-Just be sure to have a reflector or white card opposite from your light source to bounce some of the light back onto the scene.
+Be sure to have a reflector or white card opposite from your light source to bounce some of the light back onto the scene.
 This way your cupcakes will be evenly lit but the light will have dimension.

 You can correct this by bouncing some light onto the front.
-Also try playing with the distance of your set to the light source.
+Also, try playing with the distance of your set to the light source.

+Side-backlighting is when you position your light source in between a side lighting and backlighting set-up.
 This is a great angle.
 You can get the pros of the other lighting directions without the cons.

 If you want to emphasize the pattern of fancy, piped on frosting, an overhead shot can be a great choice.
-If you want to show off the height of that frosting, shooting your cupcakes at eye-level would make most sense.
+If you want to show the height of that frosting, shooting your cupcakes at eye-level would make the most sense.

 This approach may not allow you to put as many cupcakes as you want in the frame.
 The lens you use will also be a factor.